dmargala/mpi-playground/README.md

 ### Example 3

-`ex3-mpi4dummies.py` is an example that uses a helper class to achieve to achieve the same effect.
-The implementation is a bit cleaner and makes the pattern easy to reuse and extend.
+The example implementation in `ex3-mpi4dummies.py` uses a helper class to achieve to achieve the same effect.
+The helper classes in `mpi4dummies.py` allow for a less noisy main program and makes the pattern easy to reuse and extend.

 ```
 > mpiexec -n 2 python ex3-mpi4dummies.py --trigger-one --mpi